 We arrived in New Orleans on the Monday, the afternoon before Fat Tuesday (Mardi Gras Day) and we took in three parades:

 Want insider tips on Mardi Gras?

-Read our detailed blog post on How to Enjoy Mardi Gras with kids and you’ll soon have the New Orleans Mardi Gras on your families bucket list too!
+Read our detailed blog post on How to Enjoy Mardi Gras with kids (includes a video) and you’ll soon have the New Orleans Mardi Gras on your family’s bucket list too!

 2. Stroll the French Quarter

 The most famous, and one of the most historic neighborhoods in New Orleans is the French Quarter.